k8sgpt-ai/k8sgpt/README.md

 ### What about kubectl-ai?

-The the kubectl-ai [project](https://github.com/sozercan/kubectl-ai) uses AI to create manifests and apply them to the cluster.
+The kubectl-ai [project](https://github.com/sozercan/kubectl-ai) uses AI to create manifests and apply them to the cluster.
 It is not what we are trying to do here, it is focusing on writing YAML manifests.

 K8sgpt is focused on triaging and diagnosing issues in your cluster.
 It is a tool for SRE, Platform & DevOps engineers to help them understand what is going on in their cluster.
 Cutting through the noise of logs and multiple tools to find the root cause of an issue.